ssh-broker-config — SSH Connection Broker configuration file format

 The broker configuration file is a valid XML file and starts with the Document Type Declaration.

-The root element in the configuration file is secsh-broker
+The root element in the configuration file is secsh-broker.

-It can include general
+It can include general,

-, and
+filter-engine, and

-logging
+logging elements.

 An example of an empty configuration file is shown below: